yuanweining/FusionDTA/README.md

 # FusionDTA: attention-based feature polymerizer and knowledge distillation for drug–target binding affinity prediction

 ## Data Preprocess
-You should unzip the zip package in the Data folder.
+You should unzip the rar package in the Data folder.
 Then you will get the following files:
 * davis_test.csv
 * davis_train.csv
 * kiba_test.csv